hypermodeinc/ops-runbooks/Unsharding a Sharded Cluster.md

     queue.go:330] task 0x18a011e2b: exported files: [dgraph.r180.u0131.1400/g01.rdf.gz dgraph.r180.u0131.1400/g01.schema.gz dgraph.r180.u0131.1400/g01.gql_schema.gz]
     queue.go:241] task 0x18a011e2b: completed successfully
     ```

-    In the example above, the cluster is configured with 2 shards/groups and thus, each shard will contain its exported data within the same directory via. `dgraph.r180.u0131.1400` in the example above.

 ### 3. Merge the multiple exported schemas into a single one.